icirellik/rail-splitter/README.md

 ## Future Ideas

-In the future it would also be cool to have message log only when conditional operating states have been hit.

-Automatically log the next x messages after an exception.

-Transaction points.

-Level class to int and bitwise operations

-## TODO:

 When statistics are enabled there is a chance of overflow in long running applications.
 This is partially mitigated due to the fact that statistics should not be enabled in production.

+In the future it would also be cool to have messages log only when conditional operating states have been hit, that may differ from log levels.

 * Track the number of messages flushed to disk.
+* Level class to int and bitwise operations
+* Transaction points.